fred-gutierrez/snapnote/ROADMAP.md

 - "Delete All" Button was added by @MahmoudESSE on GitHub ❤️ . ✅
 - Minor changes to text, for better readability. ✅

-## Version 0.3 - Unreleased
+### Version 0.3 - Unreleased

-- Improved the Setting buttons.
+- Improved the Setting buttons. ✅
+- Removed the Image item in the slash menu. ✅

+### Version 1.0 - Unreleased

+- Implemented the Milkdown editor.

+### Version 2.0 - Unreleased

+- Added the "Send To Snapnote" button as an option in Settings.
+Adds a way to send selected text in any page to SnapNote directly.